crocs-muni/tls-warning-collector/README.md

 ```sh
 $ pyhton main.py
 ```
 Note: There may be a firewall settings popup during the first run as python wants to access the Internet.
-In older Firefox versions there can be a restart computer popup which you need to postpone.
+In older Firefox versions there can be a restart computer popup which you can postpone (Windows 7) or you have to restart the computer (Windows 10).

 ## Wiki